 4. Unwillingness to Research Kinks and Safety

-This is related to having unrealistic expectations of doms.
+Perhaps a more subtle sign of bad submissives, this one is related to having unrealistic expectations of doms.
 Just because doms are generally in charge of scenes doesn’t mean they should have to do all the prep work on their own.
 Subs should thoroughly familiarize themselves with SSC and RACK and should take it upon themselves to learn about the kinks they want to explore.
 For example, when Mimsy told Vagabond she was interested in knife play, he was curious as well, but he asked her to research which knives were best.
 This was a completely reasonable request and something she was happy to do.
 Not only does active participation from the sub relieve the dom of some of the research and development burden, it ensures that the sub is equally aware of safety protocols and best practices.

 5. Emotionally Manipulative or Abusive Behavior